-- 1.10 The European Court of Justice determined a case related to considering water quality in Appropriate Assessments in late 2018.
-This generally referred to as The Dutch Case2. - 1.11 The judgement in this case refines the definition of plans and projects and effectively includes significantly more operations within the definition which have an impact on water quality, most notably runoff from agriculture. - 1.12 As a result, the only way that a new housing scheme could prevent this likely significant effect is for there to be no increase in nutrients into the harbour, i.e. for it to be 'nutrient neutral'.
+- 1.11 The European Court of Justice determined a case related to the effect of water quality in appropriate assessments in late 2018.
+This is generally referred to as The Dutch Case. - 1.12 The judgement in this case expanded the definition of plans and projects to include significantly more operations within the definition, most notably runoff from agriculture. - 1.13 As a result, the only way that a new housing scheme could prevent this effect is for there to be no increase in nutrients into the harbour as a result of the development, i.e., for it to be 'nutrient neutral'.